MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

 You can use this construct in a wide variety of contexts.
 One classic use is in SQL dialects that don't support nested aggregate functions you can use a subquery to find things like `MAX(SUM(expr))`.

 ---

+## Exercise
+Use subqueries to resolve the following:
+1. List all rooms for which there are no reservations for the next month.
+2. How many customers have not made any reservations within the last 30 days?
+3. List all customers along with the total of all the invoices they have paid.
+Don't include unpaid invoices.
+Some customers have no invoices - leave the total blank.
+4. What is the maximum number of reservations in any month (based on checkin date)?
+Hint - use the date_trunc function...
+5. Bonus Question : List all the reservations for the month which has the largest number of reservations. (hint: nesting)

+---
 ## Lesson Summary
 In this lesson you have learned how to:
 * Aggregate data over multiple rows and use aggregate values to restrict the results